HongyuJerryWang/LGP-Tutorials/Tutorial 0 - Setup/README.md

 ## Check

 Please download MyProblem.kt from this repository to a sub-directory of **LGP-Tutorials**, e.g. **Tutorial0**.

-Then run this command in **Tutorial0**
+In **Tutorial0**, compile:

 ```
 kotlinc -cp ../LGP.jar -no-jdk -no-stdlib MyProblem.kt
 ```

-Then run this command
+Run:

 ```
 kotlin -cp ../LGP.jar:.
 MyProblemKt
 ```

-If the items are installed correctly, you should see the following output
+If the items are installed correctly, you should see the following output:

 ```
 My Problem